Golden Cathedral – Utah’s Hidden Gem

 Navigating Grand Staircase Escalante: The Journey Matters Too

 So that’s the destination.
 What about the journey?
 Well, that’s pretty much a cross-country desert hike.
 You may want to visit rock art – which may or may not be ancient Native American petroglyphs – or explore a sinuous slot canyon.
 Maybe check out an historic cowboy trail along the way.
-Needless to say, a good heaping of local knowledge and navigational skills are prerequisites to get the most out of most out of hiking the Canyons of the Escalante wilderness.
-Guess that’s why they call them “guides.”
+Needless to say, a good heaping of local knowledge and navigational skills are prerequisites to get the most out of hiking the Canyons of the Escalante wilderness.
+Nearby routes like the Coyote Gulch Backpacking Trip also showcase similar sandstone formations and desert oases.
+That’s why many adventurers join guided treks like the Women’s Death Hollow trip

 This region includes countless options like grand staircase escalante hiking trails, and unique landmarks on the Grand Staircase Utah map.
 Some backpackers bring along a GSENM map to better navigate terrain like Neon Rd, Canyons Escalante, and the Keeper Pothole, all notable features in the Escalante canyons outstanding natural area.